johtela/LiterateCS/README.md

 ## Download and Installation

-The project was initially written for .NET Framework, but I recently modified it to target [.NET Core 2.1].
-It is available in <https://nuget.org>
+The project was initially written for .NET Framework.
+Now it targets [.NET 6.0][].
-as an [.NET Core global tool].
+It is available in <https://nuget.org> as an [.NET Core global tool].

 See the [installation instructions] for more details.
 Documentation of the command line options and usage examples can be found [here][options].